Annabdoan/it1901/readme.md

 1. Delete JSON-file
 2. Run the test.
+3. Create Jacoco report.
-3. Navigate to the target directory in each module.
+4. Navigate to the target directory in each module.
-4. Open the site folder.
+5. Open the site folder.
-5. Open the index.html file in your browser.
+6. Open the index.html file in your browser.

 >1. rm -r ~/beerPunishmentRemote.json
 >2. mvn verify
->3. cd target
->4. mvn jacoco:report
+>3. mvn jacoco:report
->
+>4. cd *module*/target